dlstreamer/pipeline-server/docs/defining_pipelines.md

 GStreamer templates use the [GStreamer Pipeline Description](https://gstreamer.freedesktop.org/documentation/tools/gst-launch.html?gi-language=c#pipeline-description) syntax to concatenate elements into a pipeline.
-The Video Analytics Serving `pipeline_manager` and `gstreamer_pipeline` modules parse the template, configure the `source`, `destination`, and `appsink` elements and then construct the pipeline based on incoming requests.
+The Pipeline Server `pipeline_manager` and `gstreamer_pipeline` modules parse the template, configure the `source`, `destination`, and `appsink` elements and then construct the pipeline based on incoming requests.